 1- Mount Zugspitze

-The mountain is part of the Wetterstein range, which is a chain of limestone peaks in the Bavarian Alps, bordering Germany and Austria.
+The mountain is part of the Wetterstein range, a chain of limestone peaks in the Bavarian Alps bordering Germany and Austria.

 With three glaciers, 20 km of pistes and natural snow six months of the year, Mount Zugspitze is a magnet for those who love snow sports, but it also has plenty for those who don’t.

-The journey up the mountain itself offers panoramic views, starting with a cogwheel train ride from Garmisch-Partenkirchen to Lake Eibsee followed by a cable car ride to the top of Germany.
+The journey up the mountain offers panoramic views, starting with a cogwheel train ride from Garmisch-Partenkirchen to Lake Eibsee, followed by a cable car ride to the top of Germany.

 Germany’s highest point has views of 400 peaks in Germany, Austria, Italy and Switzerland.

 Other attractions are exhibits about how the mountain evolved, two toboggan runs, restaurants, an igloo village and the highest church in Germany.

 Glacier lifts provide access to the Zugspitze Glacier, a white wonderland 2,600 m high.

 Mount Zugspitze can be accessed via Garmisch-Partenkirchen or Eibsee.